osamaashraf6/Budget-App/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Blog App] <a name="about-project"></a>
+# 📖 [Budget App] <a name="about-project"></a>

-> In this project, The Blog app will be a classic example of a blog website.
-I will create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+> In this project, building a mobile web application where you can manage your budget: you have a list of transactions associated with a category so that you can see how much money you spent and on what.🪄🎈

 ## 🛠 Built With <a name="built-with"></a>